 Have you ever found yourself putting words in other people’s mouths or finishing their sentences because they can’t find the right words?
-Having patience when communicating allows others the opportunity to share their thoughts, in there own words.
+Having patience when communicating allows others the opportunity to share their thoughts, in their own words.
 This virtue improves your knowledge of the conversation and ensures that you fully understand the intent.

 Shut up and listen

 As any business owner or leader knows, listening is a foundational building block to success.
 Many times, opportunities present themselves when you take the time to listen.
 This is very true when communicating.
 If you always keep an open mind and focus on the discussion, doors inevitably open and relationships tend to grow.
-Besides, you can usually tell when someone isn’t listening and let’s face it, that’s very annoying!
+Besides, you can usually tell when someone isn’t listening, and let’s face it, that’s very annoying!

 Look in the mirror

-When communicating via email, text or social media, review the content for spelling errors, sentence structure and flow before hitting the send button.
+When communicating via email, text, or social media, review the content for spelling errors, sentence structure, and flow before hitting the send button.
 Don’t let what you are trying to say get buried underneath poor grammar or bad spelling.
-The extra 30-seconds to review could remove confusion and, more importantly keep the conversation going.
+The extra 30-seconds to review could remove confusion and, more importantly, keep the conversation going.
 If what you are sending is vital, have someone else read the content and take the time to ask yourself, what would I do if I received this information?

 Successful communication encompasses a variety of skills beyond talking that require practice and the desire to improve.
 A good communicator knows it is not about them, but the person they are communicating with.
 Even with all the technology in the world, my girls remind me daily we need to talk with, not to or at someone.
 It is a connection that goes beyond the spoken word.
 After all, the whole intent of communicating is to build a relationship.